davedalmao/Paraject/README.md

 ### Login / Create Account

-- Enter your login credentials if you already have an account.
+- Enter your login credentials if you already have an account

   <img src="https://user-images.githubusercontent.com/62003240/129846021-a30f3758-68f8-4726-8b71-0e958c8ac4a2.png" width="500"   />

   <br/>
   <br/>

-- Create your user account if you don't have an account.
+- Create your user account if you don't have an account

   <img src="https://user-images.githubusercontent.com/62003240/129846244-c4bd798c-aa87-47af-9f70-8253db18bff0.png" width="500"   />